SparkPost/support-docs/content/momentum/4/config/mta-sts/enable-mta-sts.md

 <a name="config.enable-mta-sts"></a>
 ## Name

-enable_mta_sts — specify whether Momentum should apply MTA-STS policies for outbound emails
+enable_mta_sts — specify whether Momentum should apply MTA-STS policies for outbound emails.

 ## Synopsis